metalama/Metalama.Documentation/content/conceptual/introspection/linqpad.md

 ### Filtering projects in the workspace

 Another approach is to apply the filters directly to the `workspace` object, which is mutable.
-You can use the <xref:Metalama.Framework.Workspaces.Workspace.ApplyFilter*> and <xref:Metalama.Framework.Workspaces.Workspace.ClearFilter*> methods.
+You can use the <xref:Metalama.Framework.Workspaces.Workspace.ApplyFilter*> and <xref:Metalama.Framework.Workspaces.Workspace.ClearFilters> methods.

 ```cs
 workspace.ApplyFilter( p => p.TargetFramework == "netstandard2.0" );